Dublin’s Oktoberfest cancelled due to insurance ‘claim culture’

 “We would like to take this opportunity to thank all of our loyal patrons and Irish partners that have helped us with the event over the years and ask you to look forward to Oktoberfest 2020.”

-The cancellation of the event comes less than a week after the Dublin Flea Christmas Market announced that it is to cease operations after losing its booking with the Point Square Shopping Centre.
+The cancellation of the event comes less than a week after the Dublin Flea Christmas Market announced it was to cease operations after losing its booking with the Point Square Shopping Centre.

 The market was extended last year to take place over two long weekends in December and more than doubled its visitor numbers.

-Sharon Greene, who runs the market, said she had come to the realisation that Dublin is not equipped with the infrastructure to host events of the type and scale of the flea market.
+Sharon Greene, who runs the market, said she had come to the realisation that Dublin was not equipped with the infrastructure to host events of the type and scale of the flea market.

 “Sadly we have come to the heavy realisation that there is insufficient infrastructure and support for an event of this type and scale in Dublin,” she said.